ClarkCGA/TerrSet/README.md

 ## Installation

-Check out the Installation and License Manager guide in the [Installation_Guide](./Installation_Guide/) folder, and follow the steps required to install the software and activate your license.
+Check out the Installation guide in the [Installation_Guide](./Installation_Guide/) folder, and follow the steps required to install the software.

 ## Tutorial Data